nuadabr/nuadabr.github.io/README.md

-# a tired student's web dump.
+# web dump of all the things I've made.
-hey, rando. (or teacher, or friend.)
+hey, rando.